LogoLogo

 profiler?.end()

-When connecting to the Remotery instance on the web browser, you'll see the profiling results, which are updated in realtime:
+When connecting to the Remotery instance on the web browser, you'll see the profiling results, which are updated in real-time:

 Using a 3rd-party Profiler

 To profile scenery, a 3rd-party profiler of choice can be used as well.
 Good candidates are IntelliJ's integrated profiler and Java Flight Recorder.
 Since Oracle has changed the licensing terms of the JDK recently, we advise to use OpenJDK, and an open-source build of the Java Flight Recorder, which can be used from Java 11 onwards.
-A good tutorial how to set that up can be found here.
+A good tutorial how to set that up can be found .